ICJIA/researchhub-docs/docs/auth-guide/tutorials/update-article.md

 ## 7. Submit the saved changes

 Once you are ready, click the blue `UPDATE` button on the top right of the form.
 You will see the dialog box asking for confirmation.
-Click the `UPDATE` button again to proceeed.
-You may click `BACK` to go back to the form and make futher changes if needed.
+Click the `UPDATE` button again to proceed.
+You may click `BACK` to go back to the form and make further changes if needed.

 If you proceed and `UPDATE`, you will get a notice from your browser that the item is updated.
 Click `OK` to close the notice.
 You will be taken back to the home page.